collective/collective.easyformplugin.createdx/README.rst

 Field mapping format: ``formFieldId itemFieldId:converter``.
 The ``converter`` is optional, value is taken as is.
-Latter implies fields are matching in easyform and target schema!
+Latter implies value types are matching in EasyForm (form field) and target schema (item feld)!
 Make sure you have at least eiter the ``title`` or ``id`` mapping defined, because it will also be used to create the id of the item!

 Example::